Transform your bedroom with practical IKEA furniture hacks. That’s how you decorate your bedroom on a lower budget!

 20. Rattan Chair Update

-If you have a rattan chair which has seen better days, here’s how to transform it into a whimsical yet useful accent for your home or garden.
+If you have a rattan chair that has seen better days, here’s how to transform it into a whimsical yet useful accent for your home or garden.

 Which one of these IKEA bedroom hacks did you like the best?
 Let me know in the comments below.